 Even if you think you might not qualify, it is still worth it to apply!
 The applications are free and the worst thing that can happen for you is that you do not qualify to get benefits.

 Similar to any federal program, there are limitations on benefits that families can get.
 However, every situation is different so you need to verify the status for yourself.
 To do that, you should reach out to a professional!
 A restriction you might experience is that a majority of childless individuals can get up to three months of benefits unless they work a minimum of 20 hours per week or take part in qualifying programs.
 Additionally, state governments can decide to add other restrictions, employment requirements, guidelines, etc. when it comes to SNAP benefits.

 How Much Could You Be Able to Receive?

 An allotment refers to the SNAP benefits that you can get.
 Typically, the main factor that the program takes into consideration when calculating allotments are that recipients must only spend 30% of their own income on groceries.
-The United States Department of Agriculture (USDA) has a great table that explains the maximum benefit amount that a family can receive.
+By visiting the USDA’s website, you can find out the maximum SNAP benefits a family can receive.

 Applying for SNAP Benefits

 As we mentioned above, state governments operate the program.
 This means that some states have different application processes.
 That is why you should apply for SNAP in the state that you live in now.
 To start the application process, you will need to contact your state agency.
 You can do this in a few different ways.
 You can:

 - Take a visit to your local SNAP office